HebaShamardy/NeuMemo/README.md

 - Session organizer
 	- Click the Nemo icon to open `viewer.html` and press the big button to organize your current tabs.
 	- Tabs are grouped into sessions with concise summaries.
-You can rename or delete sessions and open all tabs in a new window.
+You can create new sessions, move tabs between sessions, rename or delete sessions, and open all tabs in a session in a new window.

 - Semantic search
 	- Type a query in the viewer’s search box and press Enter.
 Nemo uses a search-optimized prompt to find the most relevant tabs across all sessions.